 - Alphabet Knock Down

-If your kids love knocking down various things in your house, the Alphabet Knock Down is the best literacy activity for him.
+If your children love knocking down various things in your house, the Alphabet Knock Down is the best literacy activity for him.
 The basic purpose of the game is to help them identify various letters.
 You will just need some Popsicle sticks, letter stickers and a pool noodle.
 Give a ball to your child and check whether they can knock down a letter when you call it out.